Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/VMDTutorial.md

 These steps will be on how to load molecules into VMD.
 We will use the example of 6vw1.

 Download the protein structure of <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a> from the protein data bank.

 <img src="../_pages/coronavirus/files/Ridge%20Tutorial/Ridge0.png">

 Next we can launch VMD and load the molecule into the program.
-In *VMD Main*, go to *File>New Molecule*.
-Click on *Browse*, select the molecule (6vw1.pdb) and click *Load*.
+In `VMD Main`, navigate to `File > New Molecule`.
+Click `Browse`, select the molecule (`6vw1.pdb`) and click `Load`.

 <img src="../_pages/coronavirus/files/Ridge%20Tutorial/Ridge1.png">
 <img src="../_pages/coronavirus/files/Ridge%20Tutorial/Ridge2.png">

-The molecule should now be listed in *VMD Main* as well as the visualization in the *OpenGL Display*.
+The molecule should now be listed in `VMD Main` as well as the visualization in the `OpenGL Display`.

 <img src="../_pages/coronavirus/files/Ridge%20Tutorial/Ridge3.png">